-This study is based on secondary data that was mainly collected from Report of RBI, Ministry of Finance, Government of India, and Reports on trend and progress of banking in India, Newspapers, Research Articles, Research Journals, E-Journals, Books and Magazines.
-Various websites were also used like RBI, Ministry of Finance, and Government of India (Gol).
-The period under consideration for the study is seven years from 2014-2015 to 2015-2016 till now.
+This study is based on secondary data that was mainly collected from Report of RBI, Ministry of Finance, Government of India, and Reports on trend progress of banking Newspapers, Research Articles, Research Journals, E-Journals, Books and Magazines.
+Various websites were also used like RBI, Ministry of Finance, and The India Government of (Gol). period underconsideration for the study is seven years from 2014-2015 to 2015-2016 till now.
 The present study taking Gross Domestic Product (GDP) as a dependent variable and independent variables are Number of Bank Branches in the country.